-As not much has been written about the place except how unruly ‘Nature’ traumatize the inhabitants often, I couldn’t gather much information about the place which left me with one option to take a bus to Chellanam which is just around 24 kilometers from Kochi.
+As not much has been written about the place except how unruly ‘Nature’ traumatize the inhabitants often, I couldn’t gather much information about the place which left me with one option to take a bus to Chellanam which is just around 24 kilometres from Kochi.
 I stay at Kochi.
-At the same time, during the course of my inquiry I came to know that people at Chellanam are very friendly which was of course, a comforting factor.
+At the same time, during the course of my inquiry, I came to know that people at Chellanam are very friendly which was, of course, a comforting factor.

 On the way, I met Smithesh, an auto driver who hails from Chellanam without whom I would have been left clueless on how to explore the place.

 Velankanni Church on the shores of Maruvakkadu beach built in the name of St Mary instantaneously became one of the places to visit as I got to know that though Tsunami waves played havoc all across Chellanam in 2004, the boisterous waves did not enter the church, perhaps a miracle.

 While arriving there, I saw several bunches of Bananas hung on a rope with both ends attached to two wooden poles erected on both sides. “ It’s called ‘ Kula Perunnal’.
 (Kula means bunch and Perunnal means festival.)
 The bananas will be auctioned and the money thus earned will be used for the activities of the church.
 The parishioners were getting ready for it.
 Inside the church Dasan whom I met right there and was busy with the festival invited me to attend it.
 I could have but as I was planning on returning the same day, I politely refused.

 Even when I was inquiring about the Kula Perunnal, I could hear the lapping waves of the Arabian sea in the background.
 Just climb a few steps leading to the sea wall and you will be surprised that the same placid waters could be rough any time.